Faith in Older People

 Faith in Older People’s Purple Bicycle Project was given a two year award of £65,000 in November 2016.

-The overall purpose of this two year project was to improve the quality of life for people living with dementia living in care homes by increasing understanding of the role of spirituality, faith, and religion in their lives, and by encouraging the provision of an environment that actively works to lift the spirits of those with dementia and their relatives.
+The aim of this project was to improve the quality of life of people with dementia living in care homes by increasing understanding of the role of spirituality, faith and religion in their lives, and by encouraging the provision of an environment that actively works to lift the spirits of those with dementia and their relatives.

-- A mapping exercise exploring and describing the key ways in which residential care providers are currently delivering spiritual care to people living with dementia.
-This will highlight pointers for policy development, education and training, and professional practice.
+In another strand of the project, Faith in Older people undertook a mapping exercise exploring and describing the key ways in which residential care providers were delivering spiritual care to people living with dementia.